Chief Operating Officer

-From then on Chris has worked in the family company.
-In between vintages he worked in the sales and marketing department until the end 2005 when he returned to work full-time in the winery.
+From then on Chris has worked with his family’s wine company.
+In between vintages he worked in the sales and marketing department until the end 2005 when he returned to work full time in the winery.

-Since then, Chris has been an assistant winemaker working with two of the great modern day Hunter Valley winemakers, Chief Winemaker Andrew Spinaze and Red Winemaker Mark Richardson.
+From 2006 through 2014 Chris was the assistant winemaker working with two of the great modern day Hunter Valley winemakers, Chief Winemaker Andrew Spinaze and Red Winemaker Mark Richardson.

-In recent years, Chris and the rest of the Tyrrell winemaking team have focused heavily on improving, and in some cases, reinventing Tyrrell’s classic regional styles and single vineyard sites.
-Specifically, the flagship semillon and shiraz wines from some of the world’s oldest vineyards.
+In recent years Chris and the rest of the Tyrrell’s winemaking team have focused heavily on improving, and in some cases reinventing their classic regional styles and single vineyard sites.
+Specifically the flagship semillon and shiraz wines from some of the worlds oldest vineyards.

 Chris is also an active judge in the Australian wine show circuit and has also recently completed the Winemakers Federation of Australia “Future Leaders” Program which focuses on developing the next generation of Australian wine industry leaders.